Photo credit: Jonathan Smith

 To round out my list was Ernest Hemingway, yes, because he is Ernest Hemingway, and also partly because he lived in Key West and liked to go fishing.

 After reading the Travis McGee series, I took my fiancé to that same marina.
 I showed her slip F18 where the fictional character kept his boat and tried to convince her to quit her job and live on a sailboat with me.
 She turned me down.
 She didn’t care for the books or boat living.

-Click HERE to get more blogs like this- delivered straight to your inbox- along with info about our upcoming writing courses and services, and much more ~
+Would you like to get more blogs like this- delivered straight to your inbox- along with info about our upcoming writing courses and services, our FREE course on creativity, and much more?

 Photo credit: Karl Magnuson

 When I made that list back then, I had never even been on a sailboat, but for better or worse, those books had done something to me.
 If books are the joint between the person and the time in his life when he reads them, my list was collectively showing me what to do.

 I decided to sell my house and most of my possessions.
 I retired early from my six-figure job and moved to the coast to sail and teach sailing, alone with my dog.
 Now, twenty years later, I’m the bachelor living on a boat in a marina doing odd jobs, reading and writing fiction.
 I am a bareboat charter sailing captain and sailing instructor.
 Talk about some influence.

 The last gift my fiancé gave me before breaking things off was a book called Wanderer by Sterling Hayden.
 I took my time finishing it because each line spoke directly to my soul.
 He was an amazing man, a sailing captain, a commando parachutist in the OSS in World War II, an actor and a writer, and deeply tormented at the same time.

 Here are two paragraphs that stuck with me: